XamarinUniversity/build2018-labs/lab1/README.md

 ## Run on iOS

-Here we will run the **Minutes.iOS** app on macOS and Windows.
+Run the **Minutes.iOS** app from either macOS or Windows.
 We will use the iOS simulator to avoid the need for a physical device.

-> **Note:** You need a network connected Mac for this step because part of the build process and execution of the iOS simulator must occur on a Mac.
+> **Note:** You need a network connected Mac for this step; part of the build process and execution of the iOS simulator must occur on a Mac.

-You can run the iOS app directly through Visual Studio for Mac, or through the remote simulator when using Visual Studio for Windows.
+You can run the iOS app directly through Visual Studio for Mac, or through the remoted simulator when using Visual Studio for Windows.
 To create the network connection from Windows to the Mac, see the [setup page](https://docs.microsoft.com/en-us/xamarin/ios/get-started/installation/windows/connecting-to-mac/#connecting-to-the-mac-1).

 ### Set Startup Project